flowsn/docs/content/hardware/mikrotikomnitik5ac.md

       *   The file needs to be in the `flash/` folder.
 However, there is no way to create a folder from the device.
       *   Instead you need to upload the file using scp.
       *   From a Mac or Linux desktop, upload the file using scp:
+          On a PC install PuTTY to use scp command in command prompt:
           `scp nycmesh-omni-####.rsc admin@192.168.88.1:flash/`
           You may need to confirm the SSH key ( typical with SSH )
       * You should see the file in the WebUI as `flash/nycmesh-omni-####.rsc`